Tinclon/QBasic-Nibbles/README.md

 In the javascript port, I tried to stay true to the original code that I had created in my youth.
 Thus, there are a few idiosyncracies in the codebase that as a more seasoned developer I likely wouldn't have coded, but for nostalgia, are left as is.

-The original QBasic source from microsoft is included for reference, as well as my modified QBasic source.
+The original QBasic source from Microsoft is included for reference, as well as my modified QBasic source.